chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-In the image above, we see an example of how the 'My Collections' page will look after you have uploaded a few datasets to the data portal.
+The image above shows an example of how the 'My Collections' page will look after a few datasets have been uploaded to the data portal.
 Note that some of the collections in this example are published (publicly available) and one is private.
 All collections start as private and are only made public when the author decides so.
 The private collection is only available to people who you share the private link with.
 This allows for control over who views your datasets and for making revisions to datasets that have been uploaded to the portal previously.
-To add a new collection, we can simply click on the button highlighted above.
+To add a new collection, simply click on the button highlighted above.

 ### Create a private collection